Akuukis/LiquidHumanity/Readme.md

 -------------------------------------------------------------------------------
 > Target: 500 words

-Let's open with a brave statement that everyone could agree on - humanity should be the beneficiary.
-That statement involves few tricks on which I would like to expand more.
+Let's open with a brave statement that everyone could agree on: humanity should be the beneficiary.
+That statement involves a few tricks on which I would like to expand more.

 ### 1. In its width, there's no representative agent of whole humanity one could listen to or directly support.